 With dedication, drive and realistic expectations, anybody can be part of that exclusive 10%, but if you go into business with the notion that you'll be driving big fancy cars in 6 months, moving into a palatial estate home soon, and relaxing on an island while your staff does all the work, you'll be sadly disappointed.
 It takes years of hard work to make it, and you have to be willing to work to make your life better.
 If you can't take the stress of juggling bills every now and then, you won't make it.
 If you think, "I'll never have to juggle bills because I already have lots of money," you may not have the hunger to succeed, or realistic plans, and you still might not make it.
 If you don't can't take responsibility for things when they go wrong then you definitely won't make it.
 Running a business, and every problem that needs to be dealt with in that business is ultimately the responsibility of the owner.
 It might not be your fault, but it IS your responsibility to deal with it.
 If you want an easy life with no headaches, the only answer is to work for someone else.

 Most franchises will NEVER tell you that you could fail using their system, it's just buried somewhere in their FDD to remove liability, but they ALL want you to think that their system is the only guaranteed way to make money.
 The fact is, there is no guaranteed system.
 It doesn't matter whose logo is on the front of your store, or whether you paid $25k or $2.5 million to build your business, the business ultimately succeeds or fails because of you.
-You have to stick to the system.
+You have to stick to the system and as your experieence grows, help the franchisor imrpove the system.
 You have to put in the hours.
 You have to do the work.
 Franchisors hide their failures and problems from potential franchisees in a myriad of ways.
 We don't.
 It's a fact that running a business involves risk.
 Again, if it didn't, everyone would have one…

 Before you start a business, what you have to ask yourself is: "Am I willing to give my business 100% of my effort for as long as it takes in order to make it a success?"
 If you are, you should be very happy with the results.